piano-miles/Scratch-Userdata/README.md

 The code for data collection is `local/main.py`.

-- The code uses a lot of RAM, so make sure you have at least 4GB.
+- The code uses a lot of RAM, so make sure you have at least 4GB available.
 - After running the program, the collected data will be written to `local/dataset.csv`.

 ## Dependencies